skelouse/skelouse.github.io/_posts/2020-10-30-faster_mapping_with_folium.markdown

 ## colors

 Next we are going to go over the circle color.
-You can either set a color for all of the circles to be, make different colors for different arguments, or have a gradient of colors.
+You can either set a color for all the circles to be, make different colors for different arguments, or have a gradient of colors.
 I will be showing the gradient of colors below.
 To generate a gradient we will be using the colour module, which is installed with `pip install colour`.
 After importing color we will look at our grade feature, as that is what we will be using for the color.
-We need the maximum of that feature so we can deduce how many colors our color gradient needs.
+We need the maximum of that feature, so we can deduce how many colors our color gradient needs.

 ```python